pointybeard/console/README.md

 ### Requiring Authentication

 You can secure your commands so that anyone using it must provide valid Symphony author credentials.
-To do this, in addition to extending `Symphony\Console\AbstractCommand`, implement the `Symphony\Console\Interfaces\AuthenticatedCommandInterface` interface.
+To do this, in addition to extending `pointybeard\Symphony\Extensions\Console\AbstractCommand`, implement the `pointybeard\Symphony\Extensions\Console\Interfaces\AuthenticatedCommandInterface` interface.
 When your command is run, Console will notice and force the user to provide a authentication with `-u` or `-t`.

 When implementing `AuthenticatedCommandInterface`, you must provide an `authenticate()` method in your command.
 The simplest way is to use the `hasCommandRequiresAuthenticateTrait` trait.
 It includes a boilerplate `authenticate()` method and generally is perfectly adequate.
 It will check if the user is logged in and throw an `AuthenticationFailedException` if not.